codefresh-io/cap-docs.codefresh.io/_docs/integrations/ci-integrations.md

 %}

 {:start="6"}
-1. Paste it as the last step in your CI pipeline.
+1. Paste the copied manifest as the last step in your CI pipeline.

 ### CI integration argument reference
 The table describes _all_ the arguments required for CI integrations in general.
 The actual arguments required, differs according to the CI integration tool.